genpguides/genp-reddit-backup/patchmethods.md

 ###❔**What does it do?**

-&gt; Uses the official Adobe installer (Creative Cloud) to download the all of your selected programs *(using the trials option)*, once installed you then patch those with GenP, which replaces some of the file settings to make the program think that its activated during an undetermined amount of time, in other words "forever".
+&gt; Uses the official Adobe installer (Creative Cloud) to download the all of your selected programs *(using trials option)*, once installed you then patch those with GenP, which replaces some of the file settings to make the program think that its activated during an undetermined amount of time, possibly "forever".

-&gt;&gt; **It is only the latest versions only, there is no roll-back to older versions**
+&gt;&gt; **It will install only the current latest versions, there's maybe possibility of roll-back option to older versions in case latest doesn't patch**

 &gt; This includes trials, or coming from subscription model but want to cancel and patch to keep using it - only requirement is - programs must be installed in the computer.